kivkivov/Celeste-Superdash-Resources/hardrooms.md

  ## Core C - Room 3 ##

  Most of this room is similar to normal, with the exception of the spinner wall dash crystal section.
+Since your dash lasts longer, it throws the cycle off.
+There are many ways to deal with this, like doing diagonal dashes or avoiding a switch on the way up.
+The method we cover here is less precise than other methods, and it uses the intended dash pattern.

+For this area, you want to reach the ice switch as soon as possible.

+When you activate it, you want the ice to last as long as possible.
+Fall down before dashing up to activate this switch.

+You want to hit this next switch as fast as possible, but the intended dash pattern works fine here.

+Hit the final switch as late as possible, then start fastfalling.
+Dash right into the crystal, do an up dash, then do an upright dash in the middle of the up dash.

  ## Farewell CP6 - Room 7